-- limited working hours
+- the limitation of working hours

-- free choice of employment
+- the free choice of workplace

 - no discrimination in employment

-- a living wage must be paid.
+- a living wage must be paid